MalTarDesigns/strapi-nextjs-enterprise-template/apps/strapi/README.md

 ## 🛠️ Production build (Docker)

 To build and run Strapi in Docker container use [Dockerfile](Dockerfile) prepared for **production** environment.
 It follows Strapi official documentation and recommended way of running app in Turborepo monorepo structure.
-Note, that Turborepo requires access to root `package.json`, `yarn.lock` and `turbo.json` files so you have to build it within whole monorepo context - run `docker build` from monorepo root.
+Note, that Turborepo requires access to root `package.json`, `pnpm-lock.yaml` and `turbo.json` files so you have to build it within whole monorepo context - run `docker build` from monorepo root.
 [More info here](https://turbo.build/repo/docs/handbook/deploying-with-docker).

 ```bash
 # from monorepo root